immatte/Gromeal-2.0/Note.md

 - BACKEND - Shops tables

 ## DONE
- - recovered list of ingredients in variable "ingredientList" by using a for loop on recipes, in App(lines 85-97).js
+ - Recovered list of ingredients in variable "ingredientList" by using a for loop on recipes, in App(lines 85-97).js
- - created a ingredients data file called Ingredients in test folder
+ - Created a ingredients data file called Ingredients in test folder
  - Added a delete route in list as to delete all the ingredients from a plan_id when a recipe is deleted and the all array is re-posted with the updated recipes list ingredients
  - Backend route shopsRouter created(shops.js).
   1. GET shops info : "http://localhost:5000/api/shops/"